annabelelizabethwhipp/Annabel-Whipp/index2.md

 - Spatial statistics

-- Women in urban public spacee
+- Women in urban public space

 - The geography of crime